 (Either way, I think getting it done would require our involvement, so I'm not sure the distinction matters much, and choice #1 is my preference)

-#4 Updated by dalley over 1 year ago
+#4 Updated by dalley about 3 years ago

 - Description updated (diff)

 #5 Updated by bmbouter about 3 years ago

 dalley thank you for breaking out the Fedora stuff into those other tickets, that looks resolved.
 What about removing the 3.0 codepaths altogether?
 I added two checklist items assuming the answer is yes.